-"Mindful Approach with Music Industry Standards" I'm a music producer, songwriter, and film composer.
-I have over 7 years of scoring and songwriting experience, where I have worked on over 10 feature films, 2 T.V. shows, countless shorts, over 5 albums, and many singles for artists.
+"Mindful Approach with Music Industry Standards" World/New Age Producer that has reached #3 on the charts.
+I'm a music producer, songwriter, and film composer.
+I have over 9 years of producing, scoring, and songwriting experience.
+I have worked on over 10 feature films, 2 T.V. shows, countless shorts, over 10 albums, and many singles for artists.

 My name is Gian Berselli.

 With a degree in music production and a certificate in Sound healing, I approach music professionally but also in a sacred and mindful manner, with the responsibility of being a creator in this world.

 I often encourage my artists to use music as a tool for healthy grieving and expression.

 If you are looking for someone who treats musical creation in a responsible and mindful manner please don't hesitate to contact me.